-Lent Day 38 – Over $600 Million Donated to Notre Dame Church for Restoration – Is This a Good or Bad Thing?
+Lent Day 38 – Over $600 Million Donated to Notre Dame Restoration Efforts for the Church.

 About Notre Dame Cathedral